-Computer games design and technology
+Computer games design and technology research

 As the games industry grows, products and player experiences grow too, catering for different audiences and gameplay tastes.
 Games now take many forms, from traditional console and computer-based to virtual, augmented and alternate reality, using new and emerging technologies.

 Our research brings design theory and development together to produce relevant and practical outputs for people working in the gaming industry, alongside traditional academic-focused theory writing.

 We combine game design, development and player psychology in a unified approach.
 We investigate what drives players and how players derive pleasure from play.
 This creates a focused design approach that produces games tailored to players' drives and desires.